talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="copyCampaignToApplications"></a>
 # **copyCampaignToApplications**
-> InlineResponse2002 copyCampaignToApplications(applicationId, campaignId, body)
+> InlineResponse2002 copyCampaignToApplications(applicationId, campaignId, campaignCopy)

 Copy the campaign into every specified application